John Andrews (architect): Biography

 John Andrews was born in Sydney, New South Wales, and graduated with a bachelor's degree from the University of Sydney in 1956.
+In 1957 he entered the masters of architecture program at Harvard University, where he studied under Sigfried Giedion and José Luis Sert.
+In 1958, in collaborations with three fellow Harvard students, he entered the design competition for Toronto City Hall and Square, coming in second place.

-In 1957 he entered the masters of architecture program at Harvard University.
-After graduation he worked with John B Parkin Associates in Don Mills, a suburb of Toronto, until 1962.
-From 1962 until 1967 John Andrews was chairman of the University of Toronto's program in architecture.
+After graduation he worked with John B. Parkin Associates in Don Mills, a suburb of Toronto, until 1962.
+From 1962 until 1970, he taught in the Architecture program at the University of Toronto's John H. Daniels Faculty of Architecture, Landscape and Design.
+From 1967 until 1968 John Andrews was Architecture Department chairman there.
 In 1962 he established John Andrews Architects in Toronto.
 In 1973 he expanded his practice to Sydney and renamed the firm John Andrews International Pty.
 Ltd.

 From 2007 to 2022 Andrews resided and practiced in Orange in regional New South Wales.

 Partial list of works

 The following buildings designed either in part or in full by Andrews: